The EPA provide the following information relating to scare guns.

 Guidelines for the control of noise from scareguns

 - A scare gun must not be used if the distance between the scaregun and any complainant's house is less than 300 m (See Note 2).

 - The scare gun must not emit more than 70 blasts/day.

 - The scare gun must not be used earlier than 7am or later than sunset.
-Earlier starting times will be allowed if this is agreed to by the complainants.
+Earlier starting times will be allowed if this is agreed to by the neighbours/local residents.

 - The total time of operation of a scare gun must not exceed 12 hours in any one day.
 However, the time of operation may be divided into two separate periods, provided the interval between blasts is not less than six minutes.

-- The scare gun must be located as far away as possible from any complainant’s house.
+- The scare gun must be located as far away as possible from any neighbouring houses.